Nick Proschwitz: SC Paderborn

 He signed a three-year deal with Luzern, a contract which would last until 2014.
 A change in management at FC Luzern, however, meant that Proschwitz was surplus to requirements, and was immediately transferred out of the club before the season had even kicked off.
 He returned to Germany, signing with 2.
-Bundesliga side SC Paderborn 07.
-He made his debut on 17 July 2011 against FC Hansa Rostock, scoring the first goal of the game.
+Bundesliga side SC Paderborn.
+He made his debut on 17 July 2011 against Hansa Rostock, scoring the first goal of the game.
 He played 35 times for Paderborn in 2011–12, scoring 19 times.
 Along with Alexander Meier and Olivier Occéan, he was the joint top scorer in division.

 Following the 2011–12 season, his future was once again uncertain, with several clubs interested in signing him from Paderborn, including his former youth team SpVgg Greuther Fürth and English Championship side Hull City.
 On 12 July 2012, it was reported that Proschwitz and his agent had flown out to Hull City's pre-season training camp in Portugal to discuss personal terms with the English club.